Angst? What Angst?: None of the Zyurangers seem to care at all that the dinosaurs have been wiped out and their friends and family are all dead.

 Evil Is Sexy: Lamie - played straight when in her normal form, but subverted when enlarged by Bandora at which moment she becomes an ugly monster, making Ami Kawai (the actress playing as her) feel pretty embarrassed whenever that happens.

-Harsher in Hindsight: Remember at the beginning of episode 6, when Geki gets transported to that strange land by Guardian Beast Tyrannosaurus, and sees the toppled Tokyo Tower?
-Well, let's all remember a certain travesty that took place in Tokyo years later.
-It was the earthquake/tsunami.
+Harsher in Hindsight: At the beginning of episode 6, Geki gets transported to a strange land by Guardian Beast Tyrannosaurus, and sees the toppled Tokyo Tower.
+Tokyo was badly rocked by an earthquake/tsunami many years later.

 Newer Than They Think: The tradition of having all the Sentai titles end with the suffix "-ranger" actually began here.
 The only shows prior to Zyuranger to have the word "-ranger" were Goranger and Turboranger (and even then, the former actually used "Gorenger" on the show).
 In fact, 9 of the 15 shows prior to Zyuranger actually ended with suffix "-man" (starting from Denziman and all the way to Jetman).

 The Problem with Licensed Games: The Zyuranger game for the Famicom had some weird ideas on how to adapt its source material.
 For example, one segment involves Daizyuzin facing off against Dragon Caesar in a deadly match of table ping pong.